...

 Tōsuirō’s Gion Store

 The restaurant in Gion was also renovated from an old house and is even older than the house in the Kiyamachi area.
-The house from the late 19th century also has a traditional storage, which was also transformed into a dining area.
+The late-19th-century house also features traditional storage that was later transformed into a dining area.
 If you want to experience dining in a traditional storage, reserve early because there are only two tables!

-Tōsuirō’s restaurants are the top choice in Kyoto to spend quality time over amazing food and services with your family and friends.
+Tosuiro’s restaurants are the top choice in Kyoto for spending quality time with your family and friends over amazing food and service.

 Tōsuirō’s Business Hours and Access Information